 Hiking is something that I absolutely love.
 There is simply no better way to connect with the nature of a new place than walking the land.
 But planning for hiking requires some prep work.
 And the key to that prep starts with picking the best hiking shoes.

 Our guide to the best men’s hiking boots will break down all of the critical areas that you should consider when purchasing outdoor footwear, such as materials, grip, weight, and ankle support.
 Because choosing the best hiking shoe for men means deciding on a design that will support your feet and ankles where you need it most.

-I am passionate about hiking gear, so helping you with these choices is something that I get ridiculously giddy about.
+I am passionate about hiking gear, so helping you with these choices is something that I take seriously.
 I spent a lot of time studying men’s hiking boots to find which ones would have you walking on a cloud and which would leave you too sore for hiking the next day.